Cardi83/Coding-Samples/README.md

 This repository contains coding samples and small projects developed by **Chris Cardi**.
 It showcases a range of programming work demonstrating various skills, languages, and techniques.

 ## **Contents**

 - Sample scripts and small projects
 - Independent development work
 - Examples in multiple programming languages
 - Focused programming exercises

 ## **Purpose**

 The repository serves as a personal archive of programming work.
 It is intended to demonstrate proficiency in software development practices, problem-solving approaches, and technical versatility.

 ## **Languages and Technologies**

 - PowerShell
 - Python
-- C/C++
 - SQL
-- Git

 ## **Usage**

 These samples and projects are provided for educational and reference purposes.
-They are intended to illustrate coding practices and approaches to common programming problems.
+They are intended to illustrate personal coding practices and approaches to common programming problems.

 ## **Author**

 **Chris Cardi**